Frequently Asked Questions

 not have a current W-9 on file.
 All

 players must submit a W-9 with a US Social Security or Tax ID number on it or be subject to 30% withholding on all earnings.
 A

 1099-MISC will be sent in January for the previous years earnings to

 players that earned over $600 during the year.

 Can I wear shorts?

 How much does it cost to play in an event?

-fees, range balls and tax.
-Course costs can be more than twice the summer rate
+balls, cart staff gratuity and tax.
+Course costs can be more than twice

 How much of the Entry Fee goes towards the purse?